mt3o/config-layers/README.md

 ### Special names

+The config proxy provides a few sepcial methods to assist you.

+- `__inspect` - to inspect which layer provided the value for a given key
+- `__derive` - to derive a new config with additional/overridden layers or options
+- `get` - callback notation to get a value, with optional fallback
+- `getAll` - callback notation to get all values for a key, from all layers, and return them as an `Array<{layer: string, value: any}>` so that you can easily unpack them

+These words are resered, so you can't create config keys with these names.

+### Inspecting Configuration

-The config proxy provides a special method: `__inspect`, therefore it's a reserved word.
-It's prefixed with double underscore to avoid name collisions with your config keys.
+The inspection special word is prefixed with double underscore to avoid name collisions with your config keys.
 If you need to use keys starting with double underscore, consider using the callback notation.
 If your config keys must rely on dots within flat array, use the callback notation as well and double the dots in your code.

 ```typescript :@import.meta.vitest
 //import {LayeredConfig} from 'config-layers';